jytmelon/G-Prune/README.md

 ## Citation

-If you find FitPrune useful, please kindly cite our paper.
+If you find G-Prune useful, please kindly cite our paper.
 Thank you!

 ```bibtex
 @article{jiang2025kind,